How to pay your fees

 How to make your payment

-- Complete your payment at your local bank branch or with online banking using the printed instructions.
+- Complete your payment using online banking or in person at your local branch

 International banking regulations transactions in some currencies are not available.
 If your currency doesn’t appear as an option, select an alternative currency such as USD$.
-Need help? email email@example.com.
+If you need help email email@example.com.

 If you can’t use Western Union to transfer your money, you can pay by telegraphic transfer.
 You may need to visit your local bank to do this—make sure you take the authorisation form with you.